EthanHunt3r/EthanHunt3r/README.md

 ### [CharityClarity dApp](https://github.com/EthanHunt3r/IFB452_VerificationApp)
 `Solidity` `JavaScript` `ethers.js` `HTML`

 A milestone-based charity escrow protocol on Ethereum (Sepolia).
-Donors fund campaigns, funds sit in escrow, and a registered auditor releases each milestone tranche once the charity provides evidence — creating a transparent, trustless accountability layer for charitable donations.
+Donors fund campaigns, funds sit in escrow, and a registered auditor releases each milestone tranche once the charity provides evidence creating a transparent, trustless accountability layer for charitable donations.

-- Three-contract architecture: `CampaignContract`, `EscrowContract`, `GovernanceContract` — each independently deployable and cross-wired post-deployment
+- Three-contract architecture: `CampaignContract`, `EscrowContract`, `GovernanceContract`, each independently deployable and cross-wired post-deployment
 - Role-based frontend with tabs that dynamically surface only the actions the connected wallet can perform (Owner / Charity / Auditor / Donor)
 - Full audit trail on-chain for every milestone approval and rejection
-- Built for QUT's IFB452 Blockchain unit — designed as an academic demo but documented with production security notes
+- Built for QUT's IFB452 Blockchain unit, designed as an academic demo but documented with production security notes
 ---

 ## Areas of Study